haixingfang/GrainRecon/README.md

 # GrainRecon
-[GrainRecon](https://gricad-gitlab.univ-grenoble-alpes.fr/TomoX_SIMaP/GrainRecon) is a code package for reconstructing 3D grain map, namely grain orientations, positions and shapes, from diffraction patterns of laboratory X-ray diffraction contrast tomography (LabDCT).
+GrainRecon [(initial site at Univ.
+Grenoble Alpes)](https://gricad-gitlab.univ-grenoble-alpes.fr/TomoX_SIMaP/GrainRecon) is a code package for reconstructing 3D grain map, namely grain orientations, positions and shapes, from diffraction patterns of laboratory X-ray diffraction contrast tomography (LabDCT).
 The code was developed by [Dr. Haixing Fang](https://orcid.org/0000-0001-8114-5276) while he works at [CNRS SIMaP laboratory](https://simap.grenoble-inp.fr/) and [ESRF](https://www.esrf.fr/UsersAndScience/Experiments/StructMaterials/ID11) in Grenoble, France, together with [Dr. Pierre Lhuissier](https://simap.grenoble-inp.fr/fr/equipes/m-lhuissier-pierre) at SIMaP and [Prof. dr. Wolfgang Ludwig](https://scholar.google.fr/citations?user=f8-PwEMAAAAJ&hl=fr) at [MatéIS](https://mateis.insa-lyon.fr/fr/content/ludwig-wolfgang) and [ESRF](https://www.esrf.fr/UsersAndScience/Experiments/StructMaterials/ID11).
 This work is part of the project Advanced Laboratory X-ray Microtomography funded by the Agence Nationale de la Recherche (ANR-18-CE42-0005).
 The code may be continuously updated as work progresses.

 # Brief introduction of LabDCT
 LabDCT is a novel technique for 3D grain mapping using lab X-ray source, inspired by the principle of synchrotron DCT.
 In LabDCT, a conical white beam illuminates a sample and diffracted beams from grains fulfilling the Bragg's condition are recorded by a 2D detector behind the sample.
 Each diffraction spot contains a small variation of X-ray wavelenths as incident angles are slightly different given the same {hkl} of the same grain because of the cone beam geometry.
 In addition, spots projected onto the detector have different magnifications in directions perpendicular and parallel to the diffraction vector.
 These make LabDCT rather different from synchrotron DCT.